kellsaro/userspaces-backend/README.md

-# README
+# Userspaces-backend

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Backend API for userspaces-frontend.

+Requirements
-* Ruby version
+  * Ruby version 2.6.3

-* System dependencies
+  * Rails 5.2.3
+Instructions:

-* Configuration
+ * Download this repository

-* Database creation

-* Database initialization

-* How to run the test suite
+ * Go to the download folder

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+ * Run the command `bundle install`
+ * Start the server in development mode `rails s -p 3001`